What company information is public? What’s on Companies House?

 The shares for GOOGLE UK LIMITED are structured oddly.
 There are only 1001 “ordinary” shares, and all of these shares are owned by one shareholder: “GOOGLE INTERNATIONAL LLC”.
 1,000 of these shares were bought at £1/share, and the remaining share was bought for £50 million.
 I wonder why.

 I wrote this because I'm learning business?
 This post is not associated with my employer.
-This site is hosted by Netlify (who are great, but I'm not associated with them either).
+Found an error?
+Edit this page.